-We intend to apply to list our shares on The Nasdaq Capital Market under the symbol "IKT."
+We have applied to list our shares on The Nasdaq Capital Market under the symbol "IKT."
+No assurance can be given that our application will be approved.

-We are an "emerging growth company" as defined under the federal securities laws and, as such, have elected to comply with certain reduced reporting requirements for this prospectus and may elect to do so in future filings.
+We are an "emerging growth company" and a "smaller reporting company," each as defined under the federal securities laws and, as such, have elected to comply with certain reduced reporting requirements for this prospectus and may elect to do so in future filings.
+See the section titled "Implications of Being an Emerging Growth Company and a Smaller Reporting Company."